Democracy and Growth in the 21st Century: References

-Does having a stronger democracy cause worse economic and public health outcomes during the Covid pandemic?
+Why does having a stronger democracy cause worse economic and public health outcomes during the Covid-19 pandemic?
 Media and policy discussions point to the speed, coverage, and severity of containment policies as potential proximate mechanisms.
-Indeed, Paul Krugman blames ``\textit{catastrophically slow and inadequate}" responses by the US government for its failure.\footnote{Krugman, Paul.
+For example, Paul Krugman blames ``\textit{catastrophically slow and inadequate}" responses by the US government for its failure.\footnote{Krugman, Paul.
 2020. ``3 Rules for the Trump Pandemic." \emph{New York Times.} March 19. \url{https://www.nytimes.com/2020/03/19/opinion/trump-coronavirus.html}} We explore whether this differential in policy responses explains democracy's negative effect.
 Our findings suggest that a key channel for the negative impact of democracy is weaker and narrower containment policies at the beginning of the outbreak.
 In contrast, the speed of containment policies appears to be less important.

-To measure the severity of policy, we use the Containment Health Index at the 10th confirmed case of Covid-19.\footnote{We get similar results when we use the index at the 100th confirmed case or the index's mean during 2020.} To quantify how widely initial responses cover aspects of civilian life, we look at the percentage of 13 domains in which the government introduced containment measures at the 10th Covid-19 case.
+To measure the severity of the policy, we use the Containment Health Index for the 10th confirmed case of Covid-19.
+The Containment Health Index is a measure of how strict the government's response to containing Covid-19 was \citep{OxCGRT}.\footnote{We get similar results when we use the index at the 100th confirmed case or the index's mean during 2020.} To quantify how widely initial responses cover aspects of civilian life, we look at the percentage of 13 domains in which the government introduced containment measures at the 10th Covid-19 case.
 The domains are schools, workplaces, public events, gatherings, public transport, stay-at-home requirements, domestic travel, international travel, public information campaigns, testing, contact tracing, facial coverings, and vaccinations.
 To assess policy speed, we consider the number of days between the 10th confirmed case and the introduction of any containment policy.\footnote{We get similar results with the 100th confirmed case and January 1st, 2020 as the start date.
 The introduction date of any containment policy is the date when the Containment Health Index becomes positive.}

 For each policy response mechanism $M$ (severity, coverage, or speed of containment response), we estimate the following 2SLS equations: